 Doctors may conduct any or all of the following tests to check if nausea and other symptoms are associated with dumping syndrome.

-- After drinking the solution, the measurements of the individual are checked again after regular intervals of up to 180 minutes.
+- After drinking the solution, sugar levels are checked at regular intervals (120-180min)

-- Medical assessment – The doctor may also take into consideration your medical history as well as various other symptoms that occur along with nausea after bariatric surgery.
+The doctor may also go through your medical history and other symptoms that you may have shown after the bariatric surgery.

-- Scintigraphy – This test involves placing a radioactive material in a bland meal, which when consumed, helps in detecting the rate of gastric emptying through medical imaging.
+This test involves placing radioactive material in a bland meal, which when consumed, helps in detecting the rate of gastric emptying through medical imaging.

-- Endoscopy and X-rays – An endoscope mounted with a camera is placed inside the gastrointestinal tract to study anatomy closely.
-Similarly, X-rays are performed in combination with barium for more prominent images of the tract.
+An endoscope mounted with a camera is placed inside your gastrointestinal tract to study anatomy closely. similarly, X-rays are performed in combination with barium for more prominent images of your tract.